 When will the Library building reopen?

-When the Library reopens, only a limited portion (initially, the first two floors) of the main building will be open for study space in order to support more frequent and deeper cleaning of spaces.
+When the Library reopens, only a limited portion of the main building will be open for study space and seat reservations will be required.
 Everyone in the Library will be expected to wear face coverings and respect social distancing.
 Current hours will always be posted on our website.

 How can I access collections in the Library?

 On June 22, we began offering a material requesting and pickup service for faculty and graduate students.
 On July 20, we extended these services to undergraduate students and UCSB staff.